Klutter!

 Klutter is an American animated segment that ran on Eek!
 Stravaganza's fourth season from 1995 to 1996 on the Fox Kids block.
 It was created by David Silverman and Savage Steve Holland.
 The segment was animated by the same people who used to work for Fox's The Critic, which was canceled that year.
 The executive producers were David Silverman, Savage Steve Holland, and Phil Roman.
 Unlike the Eek and Thunderlizard segments, this was a Fox Children's Productions and Savage Studios co-production in association with Film Roman for animation.
 Eight episodes were produced.

-Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide.
+Ownership of the series, alongside Eek!
+The Cat and The Terrible Thunderlizards, passed to Disney in 2001 when Disney acquired Fox Kids Worldwide.

 Plot

 The segment follows Ryan and Wade Heap, who cannot have a pet because their father is allergic to pets.
 They decide to make a pet on their own, out of a pile of junk (Klutter) by static electricity.
 There are other characters in the show, like Sandee Heap, who was lonely at first, before Klutter came into their lives.
 They went on mysteries, a la Scooby-Doo, to save animals and solve crimes.